Eric Godoy: Career

-National Team
+National team

-At the time, was pre-selectioned sub 17 (2005).
+He was pre-selected sub 17 (2005).
 Moreover, in the presence sum Valparaiso team that participated in the Binacionals Goames of 2003.

-Besides records attendances in the selection chilena sub 20 in the South American sub-20, 2007 (in the 4-2 victory over Peru as alternate) and friendly matches to prepare for it.
+Besides records attendances in the selection chilena sub 20 in the South American sub-20, 2007 (in the 4–2 victory over Peru as alternate) and friendly matches to prepare for it.
 He was a key player as the link connecting to the defense and midfield in Chile in 2007 FIFA U-20 World Cup in Canada.
 He played in 5 of 7 matches during the FIFA U-20 World Cup.

 At senior level, he made one appearance in a friendly match against Paraguay in 2011.

 Personal life

 After his retirement, he and his family moved to Montreal, Canada, since his wife is Chilean-Canadian.